Counting the burials: African nations scramble to track COVID-19 | Health

 Bilal scaled back his surveillance to 10 cemeteries and began working for free, paying sources with a tiny grant from Addis Ababa University - until May.
 City officials called him for a meeting, desperate to know whether COVID-19 was cutting swathes through their city, he said.
 The Ministry of Health did not respond to requests for comment.

-Although official figures are still low - 6,973 confirmed cases and 120 deaths as of Thursday night - Ethiopia's outbreak is accelerating.
+Although official figures are still low - 7,650 confirmed cases and 127 deaths as of Sunday night - Ethiopia's outbreak is accelerating.
 The university has now given Bilal enough support to restart the program in all 73 graveyards.
-"It used to be funded by the CDC but now it is funded by Addis Ababa University as everyone, including the government, thinks the program is very important," said Dr. Wondwossen Amogne, an associate professor in infectious diseases at Addis Ababa University and director of research at the university's Black Lion Hospital.
+"It used to be funded by the CDC but now it is funded by Addis Ababa University as everyone, including the government, thinks the program is very important," said Dr Wondwossen Amogne, an associate professor in infectious diseases at Addis Ababa University and director of research at the university's Black Lion Hospital.

 Health minister Lia Tadesse confirmed the study was being used by the government to monitor any spikes in death.
 As a separate initiative, New York-based public health initiative Resolve to Save Lives is working with five other African nations to set up similar programs, including Rwanda and Senegal.
 The other three don't want to be named.